 Following the course, the instructor is available by e-mail and toll-free telephone for answers to those tough follow-up questions.

-A test is given at the conclusion of the Train-the-Trainer course.
 Successful participants receive a color Certificate of Completion recognizing their professional accomplishment.